Do Swimsuits Shrink or Stretch?

 Should I Buy a Swimsuit in a Size Smaller or Should I Size Up?

-It’s always best to stick with your correct size when buying your swimwear.
+It’s, therefore, advisable to stick with your correct size when buying your swimwear.
 A smaller suit can create bulges and a larger swimsuit can leave you with a saggy bottom and not enough support in the chest.

 Reasons Why Swimsuits Stretch